luavixen/Patella/README.md

 </script>
 ```

-Various other builds of Patella are available in the [dist](./dist) folder including sourcemaps and minified versions.
+Various other Patella builds are available in the [dist](./dist) folder, including sourcemaps and minified versions.
-Minification is performed using both [Terser](https://github.com/terser/terser) and [UglifyJS](https://github.com/mishoo/UglifyJS) using custom configurations designed for a balance of speed and size (Patella is a microlibrary at 900~ bytes gzipped).
+Minification is performed using both [Terser](https://github.com/terser/terser) and [UglifyJS](https://github.com/mishoo/UglifyJS) using custom configurations designed for a balance of speed and size (Patella is a micro-library at 900~ bytes gzipped).

 ## Usage
 Patella provides functions for observing object mutations and acting on those mutations automatically.